 If the weather is good outside, the chances of you being motivated to exercise are higher.
 As you enjoy the sights and smells in your surroundings, you might find yourself going an extra mile just to enjoy more of the clean air.
+Remember to enjoy the outdoors responsibly.
+If you or a loved one suffers from drug and alcohol addiction, you may need an NYC sober living.
+If you are outside of the area, you can use the SAMHSA treatment finder.

 There are a variety of exercises you can enjoy outdoors which can be both fun as well as serve as forms of intense workouts.
 They are effective too because according to experts, you are likely to continue with any activity in the long term if you enjoy it.